trapexit/mergerfs/README.md

 * change the number of worker threads
 * disable `posix_acl`
 * disable `async_read`
-* test theoretical performance using `nullrw` or mounting a ram disk
 * use `symlinkify` if your data is largely static and read-only
 * use tiered cache devices
 * use LVM and LVM cache to place a SSD in front of your HDDs